The Truth Will Set You Free

 Little children before they know their alphabet will have their mothers whisper those words in their ears as they stand on their little ‘tip-toes‘ to reach the microphone.

-With the big lie there is always a certain degree of believability; and because the masses are always more easily corrupted in the deeper strata of their emotional nature than intellectually or logically; in the nascent simplicity of their minds they more readily fall victims to the big lie than the small lie, as they often tell small lies in small matters themselves.
+With the big lie, there is always an absolute believabilita.
+The masses are still more easily corrupted in the deeper strata of their emotional nature than intellectually or logically; in the nascent simplicity of their minds, they more readily fall victims to the big lie than the small lie, as they often tell little lies in small matters themselves.

 We also have the likes of Dallin Oaks saying things like, “We gain or strengthen a testimony by bearing it.”